Bishoy is a valued advisor and advocate in complex civil litigation and dispute resolution, with a focus on corporate insolvency.

-- a public company claiming safe harbour, alleging it had been defrauded by its former director, and negligently represented by its accountants and lawyers The proceedings concerned a series of misleading announcements and transactions designed to inflate the company’s share price, improperly benefit third parties and divest the company of over $12 million
+- a previously ASX-listed mining company claiming safe harbour, alleging it had been defrauded by its former director, and negligently represented by its accountants and lawyers by a series of misleading announcements and transactions designed to inflate the company’s share price, improperly benefit third parties and divest the company of its assets;

-- the administrators in one of Australia’s longest administrations, involving widely reported decisions.
-The dispute involved questions concerning the administrators’ authority to deal with secured property, competing securities and their priorities as against the administrators’ statutory and equitable liens
+- the voluntary administrators in one of Australia’s longest administrations, involving widely reported decisions, in a dispute involving questions of the administrators’ authority to deal with secured property, competing securities and their priorities as against the administrators’ statutory and equitable liens;

-- former administrators defending allegations of engaging in misleading and deceptive conduct, fraud and breach of contract
+- former voluntary administrators defending allegations of engaging in misleading and deceptive conduct, fraud and breach of contract;

-- a company and its principal in defending a claim that an employee was entitled to a share of the business of the company as an informal partner
+- a company and its principal in defending a claim that an employee was entitled to a share of the business of the company as an informal partner; and

 Bishoy has advised and acted for refugees and persons with limited means in a range of matters on a pro bono basis, including victims of fraud, domestic abuse, family law and parenting disputes, criminal proceedings and medical negligence.